Storing data and DNA for millions of years as a modern version of Noah's Ark.

 Last updated: 2019-01-17

-First missions launched (Voyager Golden Disk, Arch Mission) and Spacelife Origin upcoming.
-While not directly a microgravity application, it benefits tremendously by being away from Earth surface and could be considered NewSpace and being a new business model using space.
+First missions launched (Voyager Golden Disk, Arch Mission).
+Spacelife Origin planned, but was cancelled.
+While space ark is not directly a microgravity application, it benefits tremendously by being away from Earth surface and could be considered NewSpace and being a new business model using space.

 - Storing data for millions of years and more.